China's Lenovo buys and diversifies to outshine PC rivals

 Its slew of acquisitions has also sparked market talk that it might be interested in IBM Corp's server business, as well as handset makers Research In Motion Ltd and Nokia Oyj.

-Lenovo has cash totaling $4.5 billion, vastly outweighing debt of $423 million, and giving it the muscle for more buyouts.
+Lenovo has cash totalling $4.5 billion, vastly outweighing debt of $423 million, and giving it the muscle for more buyouts.

 HP and Dell have total debt of $28.2 billion and $7.2 billion respectively, compared with their cash balances of $12.6 billion and $10.9 billion.